4lejandrito/creepyface/README.md

 The are also external point providers:

+- 🎶 [dance](packages/creepyface-dance) to dance to the rythm of the music.
-- [tilt](packages/creepyface-tilt) to stare at you when you tilt your phone.
+- 🤳 [tilt](packages/creepyface-tilt) to stare at you when you tilt your phone.
-- [firefly](packages/creepyface-firefly) to follow a moving firefly on the screen.
+- 🐝 [firefly](packages/creepyface-firefly) to follow a moving firefly on the screen.

 ## Developing